 Nonetheless, Roberts was held in high regard by the community for the medical treatment he provided.

-In 1820 while riding over Starr Hill on his return from a house call one evening, Roberts was thrown from his horse and killed.
-Many local accounts have told of a ghostly lantern bobbing up and down Starr Hill Road at night, which supposedly is Roberts trying to find his way home.
+Since then, locals have described encounters with a ghostly lantern bobbing up and down Starr Hill Road at night, which supposedly is Roberts trying to find his way home.

 Roberts’ grave lies in Capel Ucha Cemetery on the outskirts of Starr Hill and is easily accessible for those who want to dip their toe into the strange history of the area.